A unique study by Lottoland

 - Apollo 13 was the only unsuccessful mission to the moon.
 The ill-fated voyage into space was marred by a series of disastrous events after an oxygen tank exploded although all astronauts managed to escape alive.

 Other unlucky numbers were: 28, 5, 21, 36 and 8.

 Is the number 13 really bad luck?

 Modern lottery balls are created using the latest technology to give each one the same chance of being drawn, going even so far as using lasers to inscribe numbers so the weight of paint does not skew the results.
 Nonetheless, the data clearly shows over thousands of lottery draws in multiple countries that the number 13 has historically shown up far less than would be expected.
 Of course this could simply be down to random chance.
-But, if you are superstitious you might want to avoid the number 13 on your next lottery tickets, perhaps there is more to this ancient belief than we know!
+But, if you are superstitious you might want to avoid the number 13; perhaps there is more to this ancient belief than we know!